 About the IM Residency Program

-The Internal Medicine Residency Training Program at UT Southwestern Medical Center is among the best in the nation.
-The Residency Program combines superb clinical and research facilities, an internationally known and respected faculty that is committed to teaching, and a large and heterogeneous patient population, providing an experience for Internal Medicine residents that is outstanding in every respect.
+UT Southwestern's Internal Medicine Residency Program combines superb clinical and research facilities, an internationally respected teaching faculty, and a large and heterogeneous patient population, providing residents with an experience outstanding in every respect.

-Interns help to formulate the patient’s plan of care, write the orders, and perform the majority of invasive procedures under supervision.
-Interns in the UT Southwestern Internal Medicine Training Program rapidly become adept at a wide variety of procedures, including central line placement, intubation, and lumbar puncture, among many others.
-By the end of the first year, house officers are both confident and competent to lead a team and to care for even the most critically ill patients.
+Our interns rapidly become adept at a wide variety of procedures: central line placement, lumbar puncture, and many others.
+By the end of their first year, house officers are competent to lead a team and to care for even the most critically ill patients.

-The resultant sense of patient ownership, when coupled with the complexity and diversity of our patients and excellent mentorship by our faculty, guarantees that every graduate of the program will be proficient in the skills required to be an exceptional academician, specialist, or primary care provider.
+The resultant sense of patient ownership, the complexity and diversity of our patients, and the excellent mentorship by our faculty, guarantee that every graduate will have mastered the skills required to be an exceptional academician, specialist, or primary care provider.